-The Employer may grant a leave of absence with or without pay to an employee for any reason for up to twenty-four (24) consecutive months.
-Such leaves shall not be unreasonably denied.
+(a) The Employer may grant a leave of absence with or without pay to an employee for any reason for up to twenty-four (24) consecutive months.
+Requests for such leave shall be made in writing to the Employer, and similarly will be responded to in writing.
+Such leaves shall be granted based on operational requirements and shall not be unreasonably denied.
 Where an application for general leave is denied, the applicant will be provided with a written explanation for the denial of the leave.